Generlate/space_invaders_game/README.md

 ## Directions
-- (Windows) Double click the exe file to play.
-- (Linux) cd to the the /Space-Invaders-Game/
+- change directory to the the /Space-Invaders-Game/
-- (Linux) open the directory in terminal
+- open the directory in terminal
-- (Linux) execute python3 'Space Invaders Game.py'
+- run python3 'Space Invaders Game.py'

 ## Dependencies
 - Pygame